Tennis polo

 Tennis polo (or toccer) is a field sport where two teams of ten players (nine field players and one goalkeeper) use a tennis ball to score goals by throwing the ball into a goal defended by a keeper who holds a racket.
 Tennis polo shares elements of sports such as field handball, hurling, football, and lacrosse.
 The game may also be played where all field players have racquets including the goalkeeper.

 The sport is interchangeably referred to as "tennis polo" or "toccer".
 There are players in 18 countries including Canada, Mexico, United States, Italy, and France.

 Adapted to be a fast-paced sport with little stoppage of play, players advance the ball by throwing or kicking within the field of play.

+Create

+Tennis polo or toccer is a team sport played with a racket and ball similar to tennis.
+This athletic discipline was created by the American Ron Bronson in 2002.
+In 2004 a variant of this sport called viperball was regulated and is played indoors.

 Equipment

 Tennis polo goalkeepers use rackets similar to those used in tennis.
-Only goalkeepers are allowed racquets, but any player can serve as goalkeeper, but no player acting as goalkeeper can leave the 11-yard box with a racquet.
+Only goalkeepers are allowed racquets, and while any player can serve as goalkeeper, no player acting as goalkeeper can leave the 11-yard box with a racquet.